MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

 ## Prerequisites

-You must register your app
+You must register the **Microsoft Cloud App Security - BYOK** app in your portal with Azure Active Directory (Azure AD).

-### To install the app
+### To register the app

 1. Install [Azure Active Directory PowerShell for Graph](https://docs.microsoft.com/powershell/azure/active-directory/install-adv2).

-1. Open a PowerShell terminal, run the following commands:
+1. Open a PowerShell terminal and run the following commands:

     ``` Powershell
     Connect-AzureAD